Mejikano/Pewlett-Hackard-Analysis/README.md

 Analysis 1.
 Number of retiring Employees

 - ~55% of the titles are Senior (Senior Engineer, Senior Staff) which will be difficult to backfilled with new hires in the short term
-- 2 Out of 9  will have their managers retiring,
+- 2 Out of 9  will have their managers retiring
 - There are **17,940 retiring employees with unknown department**

 Retiring employees - Title Break down